CBSE, NCERT, JEE Main, NEET-UG, NDA, Exam Papers, Question Bank, NCERT Solutions, Exemplars, Revision Notes, Free Videos, MCQ Tests & more.Install Now

 - There is no overall choice.
-However, an internal choice has been provided in one question of two marks; one question of three marks and all three questions of five marks each.
-You have to attempt only one of the choices in such questions.
+However, an internal choice has been provided in one question of two marks, one question of three marks and all three questions of five marks each.
+You have to attempt only one of the choice in such questions.

 - You may use the following values of physical constants wherever necessary: